leeyagoogo/C-WindowsFormApp-connecting-Excel/README.md

 C# WindowsAppForm Using NuGets Package FreeSpire XLS

-LoadFile, SaveFile are interchangeable depends by path location
+LoadFile, SaveFile are changeable depends by path location (Final Project in Event-Driven Programming)